 Women, Infants, and Children (WIC) Program

-• The Centers for Medicare and Medicaid Services should continue to support WIC for its role in lead screening.
+• The Centers for Medicare and Medicaid Services should continue to support and reimburse WIC for its role in lead screening.

 Supplemental Nutrition Assistance Program (SNAP)